 I

-They were in this disused redoubt once used by the Norwegian government but now long abandoned, it was one of his secret retreats … and he had a few … making it habitable would be the ladies’ work, being sexist about it all … they had the skill, he didn’t have he reasoned, they were actually delighted … what was their budget?
+So here they were in this disused redoubt once used by the Norwegian government but now long abandoned, it was one of his secret retreats … and he had a few … making it habitable would be the ladies’ work, being sexist about it all … they had the skill, he didn’t have, he reasoned, they were actually delighted … what was their budget?

 Despite being the multiple murderess she was though, Cleo was bouncy, bright and breezy … if she were onside with them, with him, she’d be all the partner you’d want.